 The purpose of my research is to develop/improve methods for chemical attachment of carbohydrates to suitable carriers, and design protocols for making conjugate vaccines for infectious bacterial diseases from synthetic and bacterial carbohydrate antigens.
 Such vaccines are often free from undesirable traditional bacterial vaccines often have.
 Some of neoglycoconjugates we prepare can be used as diagnostic tools to identify presence of pathogens.

-Our primary focus is to further the development of conjugate vaccines from synthetic carbohydrate antigens.
-Ultimately, we would like to develop reliable protocols for preparation of neoglycoconjugates, which could become substitutes for traditional vaccines based on antigens present in attenuated cells.
+Our primary focus is to further the development of conjugate vaccines from synthetic and bacterial carbohydrate antigens.
+Ultimately, we would like to develop reliable protocols for preparation of neoglycoconjugates that could become substitutes for traditional vaccines based on whole-cell killed or attenuated bacteria.
 Such vaccines are often pyrogenic or have other undesirable effects.
-We use synthetic oligosaccharides that mimic the structure of polysaccharides present on the surface of bacterial pathogens as antigenic components of our immunogens.
-Since there is virtually an infinite number of choices of architectonic details that a synthetic neoglycoconjugate can incorporate, part of our work involves studies of the effects of variables such as size of the carbohydrate antigen, type of linker, linking chemistry, type of carrier, etc., upon immunogenicity and protective capacity.
+As synthetic carbohydrate antigens, we use oligosaccharides that mimic the structure of polysaccharides present on the surface of bacterial pathogens.
+As bacterial bacterial antigens we use protective antigen-containing fragments of lipopolysacchardies.
+Because there is virtually an infinite number of choice of architectonic details that a synthetic neoglycoconjugate can incorporate, part of our work involves studies of the effects of variables such as size of the carbohydrate antigen, type of linker, linking chemistry, type of carrier, etc., upon immunogenicity and protective capacity.
 In addition to obtaining potent immunogens, we expect our studies to result in findings of general utility in synthetic vaccine preparation.
 Our approach involves five stages: